Aguascalientes: Tourism

 The Museo Espacio of the MECA (Macroespacio para la Cultura y las Artes), housed in a former railway workshop.
 The 86 hectare MECA complex is composed of museums, a library, auditorium, former industrial buildings and sports facilities.

 Although this state is not often billed as a tourist center, international visitors, as well as citizens from all over Mexico, are attracted to San Marcos Fair, which is considered the national fair of Mexico and contributes much to Mexico's economy.

-Recently, its capital city has gained the reputation as a great destination for its superb colonial architecture visible in the colonial center, as well as the modernity and dynamism in the outskirts.
+Recently, its capital city has gained the reputation as a great destination for its colonial architecture visible in the colonial center, as well as the modernity and dynamism in the outskirts.

 The city is home to Lic.
 Jesús Terán Peredo International Airport, where 9 flights per day depart to Mexico City, Tijuana, Dallas/Fort Worth and Houston.

 The city also hosts many conventions every year.
 It benefits from its excellent central location.
 The city is also famed for its environment of relaxation, and for its safety and cleanliness, as it is often described by people when traveling to this part of the country for conventions or tourism.

 Most tourists go to the capital.
 A few tourists explore the former mining towns in the north of the state (in the municipalities of Asientos and Tepezalá), which are now almost ghost cities.
 The haciendas, hot springs, and baths scattered around the state are also of historical and recreational relevance.

 The municipality of Calvillo has a humid subtropical climate, The largest producer of guavas in Mexico, it attracts some fans of watersports to its reservoirs.

 Dance performance (Ferial) at the National Fair of San Marcos.

 The state has a Natural Protected Reserve in the higher mountains called Sierra Fría.
 Located at a height of 2500 to 3000 m above sea level, it comprises oak and pine forests.
 Its attractions include observing exuberant landscape and wide ravines, in which, there are pumas, lynxes, boar, white-tailed deer, wild turkey, raccoons and many other animals.
 There are steep-sided cycle paths, camping and picnic areas as well as several hunting clubs.
 It is the mountain climate and fauna that attracts locals for camping activities.
 In winter, the temperature sometimes falls to -4.44 °C when the weather is poor.
 Usually, Sierra Fría is the only part of the state that gets snow during winter.

-In the city of Aguascalientes one of the best sunsets in the world can be seen in Cerro del Muerto; the hill resembles the shape of a man lying down.
 The city of Aguascalientes is called "el corazón" which means "the heart" of Mexico because it lies in the middle of the country.
 This city is often considered, by its locals, to be one of the safest and cleanest in Mexico.
 Also, the city of Aguascalientes is known as "the land of the good people".